 I. Deadline Dates:

-THIS SITE IS CURRENTLY ACCEPTING APPLICATIONS FOR 3RD YEAR.
+THIS SITE IS NOW OPEN FOR APPLICATIONS FOR 3RD YEAR.

 ONLY UNDERGRADUATE STUDENTS TAKING 2ND YEAR COURSES IN THE PRE-ARCHITECTURE PROGRAM AT UNL/UNO SHOULD USE THIS SITE TO APPLY FOR THE 3RD YEAR.

 Application Deadline: 5:00 p.m.
 CST - February 3, 2014

 Portfolio Deadline: 9:00 a.m.
 CST - May 16, 2014

 Students will be notified of terms of acceptance between May and August 2014.

 Completion of the first two years of core study in the Pre Architecture program with a cummulative GPA of 2.60 or higher.